"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels; and they all vary somewhat in their accounts.

 These people had recognized Jesus as being the one in Moses' prophesy, and were hoping to secure a constant supply of food through Him as their forefathers had through Moses.

-OUR LAST VERSE IN THIS PART: (but this story continues next week)
+OUR LAST VERSE IN THIS PART: (but this story continues in our next study)

 Verse 15: "Perceiving then that they were about to come and take him by force to make him king, Jesus withdrew again to the mountain by himself."